Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Introduction

-In the past ten years, many scanpath prediction methods in \mdegr videos have been proposed, differing mainly in three aspects: 1) the input formats and modalities, 2) the computational prediction mechanisms, and 3) the loss functions.
-For the \textit{input formats and modalities}, Rond\'{o}n~\etal~\cite{rondon2022track} revealed that the user's past scanpath solely suffices to inform the prediction for time horizons shorter than two to three seconds.
-Nevertheless, the majority of existing methods take \mdegr video frames as an ``indispensable'' form of visual input for improved scanpath prediction.
-Among numerous \mdegr video representations, the equirectangular projection (ERP) format is the most widely adopted, which however exhibits noticeable geometric deformations, especially for objects at high latitudes.
-For the \textit{computational prediction mechanisms}, existing methods are inclined to rely on external algorithms for saliency detection~\cite{fan2017fixation,xu2018gaze,rondon2022track} or optical flow estimation~\cite{fan2017fixation,xu2018gaze} for visual feature analysis, whose performance is inevitably upper-bounded by these external methods, which are often trained on planar rather than \mdegr videos.
-After multimodal feature extraction and aggregation, a sequence-to-sequence (seq2seq) predictor, implemented by an unfolded recurrent neural network (RNN) or a transformer, is adopted to gather historical information.
-For the \textit{loss functions} in guiding the optimization, some form of ``ground-truth'' scanpaths is commonly specified to gauge the prediction accuracy.
+In the past decade, many scanpath prediction methods in \mdegr videos have been proposed, differing mainly in three aspects: 1) the input format and modality, 2) computational prediction mechanism, and 3) loss function.
+For the \textit{input format and modality}, Rond\'{o}n~\etal~\cite{rondon2022track} revealed that the user's past scanpath solely suffices to inform prediction for time horizons shorter than two to three seconds.
+Nevertheless, the majority of existing methods take \mdegr video frames as an ``indispensable'' form of visual input.
+Among numerous \mdegr video representations, the equirectangular projection (ERP) format is the most widely adopted, which, however, exhibits noticeable geometric deformations, especially for objects at high latitudes.
+For the \textit{computational prediction mechanism}, existing methods are inclined to rely on external algorithms for saliency prediction~\cite{fan2017fixation,xu2018gaze,rondon2022track} or optical flow estimation~\cite{fan2017fixation,xu2018gaze}, making the performance ``upper-bounded'' by these external methods, often trained on planar rather than \mdegr videos.
+After multimodal feature extraction and aggregation, a sequence-to-sequence predictor, implemented by an unfolded recurrent neural network or a Transformer, is adopted to gather historical information.
+For the \textit{loss function}, some form of ``ground-truth'' scanpaths is commonly specified to gauge the prediction accuracy.
 A convenient choice is the mean squared error (MSE)~\cite{nguyen2018your,xu2018gaze,rondon2022track} or its spherical derivative~\cite{xu2022spherical}, which assumes the underlying probability distribution to be unimodal Gaussian.
-Such ``imitation learning'' is weak at capturing the scanpath uncertainty of an individual user and the scanpath diversity of different users.
-The binary cross entropy (BCE)~\cite{fan2017fixation,li2018twolayer} between the predicted probability map of the next viewpoint and the normalized (multimodal) saliency map (aggregated from multiple ground-truth scanpaths) alleviates the diversity problem in a short term, but may lead to unnatural and inconsistent long-term predictions.
-In addition, auxiliary tasks such as fixation duration prediction~\cite{sun2021visual} and adversarial training~\cite{assens2018pathgan,martin2022scangan360} may be incorporated, which further complicate the overall loss calculation and optimization.
+Such imitation learning is weak at capturing the scanpath uncertainty of an individual user and the scanpath diversity of different users.
+The binary cross-entropy (BCE)~\cite{fan2017fixation,li2018twolayer} between the predicted probability map of the next viewpoint and the normalized saliency map (aggregated from multiple ground-truth scanpaths) alleviates the diversity issue in the short term, but may lead to unnatural and inconsistent long-term predictions.
+In addition, auxiliary tasks such as fixation duration prediction~\cite{sun2021visual} and adversarial training~\cite{assens2018pathgan,martin2022scangan360} may be incorporated, further complicating the overall loss calculation and optimization.